Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: Introduction

-Alternatively, Mayne \cite{Mayne1966} proposed \textit{Differential Dynamic Programming} (DDP) to solve unconstrained TO problems in 1960s.
-DDP and its variant Sequential Linear Quadratic (SLQ) \cite{SiderisACC2005} are similarly based on Bellman’s Principle of Optimality \cite{Kelly2017}.
-Compared with the collocation methods, DDP effectively solves TO through parameterized control variables.
-It requires a stable initial control policy to generate a state trajectory via forward integration.
-Additionally, DDP is sensitive to initial policies and can hardly be warm-started with dynamically infeasible state trajectories, since states are not optimized directly \cite{Lantoine2012}.
-In contrast, multiple shooting (MS) approaches show a better flexibility in initialization and distribute nonlinearity by introducing extra state decision variables.
-Motivated by this, \cite{GiftthalerIROS2018} proposed an unconstrained multiple-shooting framework for the DDP approach.
-Within this framework, \cite{MartiIROS2020} considered box constraints on control and \cite{MastalliICRA2020} took into account of contacts (equality constraints) in legged locomotion.
-Although these works enjoyed the mentioned advantages of the MS algorithm and DDP-like methods, they is able to only handle specific constraints, such as box-input constraints and holonomic contact constraints.
+Trajectory optimization has been well studied in control and robotic communities.
+By minimizing objective functions and incorporating constraints, an implicit and high-level formulation exploits the underlying dynamical properties and achieve eﬀicient behaviors.
+Mayne \cite{Mayne1966} proposed \textit{Differential Dynamic Programming} (DDP) to solve unconstrained TO problems in 1960s.
+DDP and its variant iterative Linear Quadratic Regulator (iLQR) \cite{iLQR2004} are similarly based on Bellman’s Principle of Optimality \cite{Kelly2017}.
+Compared with DDP method, iLQR ignores the second-order derivatives of system dynamics, which reduces the computational complexity significantly. iLQR effectively solves TO through parameterized control variables, which requires an initial control policy to generate a stable state trajectory via forward integration.
+Since states are not optimized directly \cite{Lantoine2012} in classical iLQR, it can hardly be warm-started with dynamically infeasible state trajectories.
+To overcome these initialization issues, \cite{GiftthalerIROS2018} proposed an unconstrained multiple-shooting (MS) framework for the iLQR approach.
+Similarly, \cite{MastalliICRA2020} proposed a feasibility-prone DDP (FDDP) variant with taking into account of contacts in legged locomotion.
+Within the FDDP framework, \cite{MartiIROS2020} considered box constraints on control inputs.
+The multiple shooting variants show a better flexibility in initialization and distribute nonlinearity by introducing extra state decision variables.
+Although these works enjoyed the advantages of MS settings and iLQR-like methods, they can only handle specific constraints, such as box-input constraints or holonomic contact constraints.